hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 REM DISK1 as read-write (copy new media to subfolders here, depending on how full this disk is)
 \\10.0.0.18\usb3disk1

-REM DISK1 as read-write (copy new media to subfolders here, depending on how full this disk is)
+REM DISK2 as read-write (copy new media to subfolders here, depending on how full this disk is)
 \\10.0.0.18\usb3disk2

+REM DISK3 as read-write (copy new media to subfolders here, depending on how full this disk is)
+\\10.0.0.18\usb3disk3
 ```

 ---